Kevin-Ravasco/weather-api/README.md

 ### Notes

-The project has assumed an open api (no authentication needed) in order to interact with the endpoints.
+The project has assumed a free public api approach (no authentication needed) in order to interact with the endpoints.

 The external api chosen weather api endpoint is [Weather Api](https://www.weatherapi.com/).